kyrellverano/Finite-Memory-Controller/README.md

 3. threshold = 5, 12, 15
 4. sub = 0 , 1 [0 gives the best and 1 gives the suboptimal]

-The other variables are in the default_input.
+The other variables are in the input.dat.

 ## Notebooks
 The notebooks are prepared for more convenient view of the outputs.
 There are two notebooks - depending on the task that is desired.